WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 - revocationList
 - mage
 - email
-- TODO there may be more (research Authentication type (for SAML) and maybe standardize analyticsURL)

 I'm proposing a service endpoint for BlockcertsIssuer that contains some of this metadata, as well as a BlockcertsRevocation URL to handle certificate revocations.